 Ben Carson is a detective who has become an emotional wreck after being suspended from the NYPD over a shooting incident.
 Attempting to put his life back together, he takes a job as a security guard at the ruins of the Mayflower department store, which burned down in the 1950s.
 Once on duty, Ben starts to see things moving in the building’s mirrors.
 He can see ghosts of the dead and experiences hallucinations of being burned alive.
 Looking into the store’s past, Ben believes that the mirrors are calling to him to find someone named Esseker.
 At the same time, he realises that malevolent forces can reach out through any mirror or reflective surface and are attempting to kill his family.

 With the success in international release of his gore-drenched film High Tension (2003), French director Alexandre Aja leapt to the forefront of the 00s horror genre.
 This was consolidated by Aja’s next film, the remake of The Hills Have Eyes (2006), where audiences responded favourably to Aja’s brutal reworking of the original.
-Subsequent, Aja went on to conduct a remake of another 1970s horror film with Piranha (2010), Horns (2013) wherein Daniel Radcliffe develops a set of devil horns, the non-genre thriller The 9th Life of Louis Drax (2016) and the killer alligator film Crawl (2019).
+Subsequent, Aja went on to conduct a remake of another 1970s horror film with Piranha (2010), Horns (2013) wherein Daniel Radcliffe develops a set of devil horns, the non-genre thriller The 9th Life of Louis Drax (2016), the killer alligator film Crawl (2019) and the cryogenic sleeper awakes film Oxygen (2021).
 Elsewhere Aja has produced/written the imprisonment thriller P2 (2007), the remake of Maniac (2012), The Pyramid (2014) and produced The Other Side of the Door (2016) and 47 Meters Down (2017).